BraveParrot-8/Temperature_Humidity_Sensor_IOT/README.md

 ## Material
 For this project, we will be working with the Raspberry Pi Pico WH microcontroller.
 The Raspberry Pi Pico WH offers numerous digital and analog input and output pins, along with a 2.4GHz wireless interface.
-For detailed information about the Pico WH, please refer to the datasheet.

 To measure temperature and humidity, we have selected the DHT11 Humidity & Temperature Sensor, which provides a digital output.
 It has a measurement range of 0-50°C (32-122°F) for temperature and 20-90% RH (Relative Humidity) for humidity, which is suitable for this project.